d3b4g/leonids/_posts/enum.md

 With PowerView, the **Get-NetGPO**  cmdlet allows for the easy enumeration of all current GPOs in a given domain.

 ![source-01](/img/enu6.PNG){: .align-left}

+If you want check GPO's applied to a specific computer you can use the below Powerview command **Get-DomainGPO -ComputerIdentity  "ComputerName"**

 ##### Enumerating AD Computers
 ##### Description